WATER SECURITY INDICATOR MODEL

 - Human geography including water withdrawals by sector and the fraction of withdrawals that is consumptive by sector.

-The WSIM agricultural assessment evaluates the degree to which water anomalies restrict agricultural production.
-It uses data about cultivation areas, crop calendars, and reservoir capacity to provide geographically explicit loss risk maps.
+WSIM can also generate an agricultural assessment that evaluates the degree to which water anomalies restrict agricultural production.
+The WSIM agricultural assessment uses data about cultivation areas, crop calendars, and reservoir capacity to provide geographically explicit "loss risk" maps.
 This capability has been validated against USDA yield and insurance data for the coterminous United States.

-The WSIM electricity assessment evaluates the degree to which water deficits restrict electricity production from hydropower and thermal plants (including nuclear).
-It considers upstream reservoir capacity and consumptive use, fuel stock and cooling technology, and downstream water stress.
+Similar in concept to the WSIM agricultural assessment, WSIM can produce an electricity assessment that evaluates the degree to which water deficits restrict electricity production from hydropower and thermal plants (including nuclear).
+The WSIM electricity assessment considers upstream reservoir capacity and consumptive use, fuel stock and cooling technology, and downstream water stress.

 For more information contact firstname.lastname@example.org.